skyepaphora/TimeSeries_FA24/Guides/SoftwareGuide_Mac.md

 \
 Let it run - it can take a few minutes the first time, to get it all set up.
 If a PDF file pops up, you're done.

+#### NOTE 3
-**NOTE if you're on a Mac M1:** if you get a pop-up with a Error State not recoverable, you need to install one more thing - called rosetta - to get things working.
+If you're on a Mac M1, and you get a pop-up with an `Error State not recoverable`, you need to install one more thing - called *Rosetta* - to get things working. **Solution:** install Rosetta when prompted